Mustard2/MenuCreatorOld/README.md

 - active object or global UI settings

 ## Current limitations
-- at the moment the addon can create UI only on the .blend file.
-In the future it will generate a .py file to export
+- at the moment the addon can create UI on the .blend file, and it also imports menus when objects are appended in new .blend files.
+In the future it will also generate a .py file to export
 - only one global UI is supported, while a dedicated UI for each object is possible